Foreign Language and Area Studies

 Study Abroad Scholarships

-REES offers summer study abroad awards for Pitt undergraduates to support study in East/Central Europe or the countries of the former Soviet Union.
+REEES offers summer study abroad awards, including scholarships from the Susan M. Hicks Memorial Fund and the Bob Donnorummo Scholarship Fund, for Pitt undergraduates to support study in East/Central Europe or the countries of the former Soviet Union.
 Grants are awarded on a competitive basis.
-Students may combine REES awards with study-abroad funding from sources internal or external to the University.
+Students may combine REEES awards with study-abroad funding from sources internal or external to the University.
 Preference will be given to applicants whose projects include language training along with the study program or internship abroad.

-REES offers paid internship awards for undergraduates to support a non-credit internship in Russian and East European Studies.
+REEES offers paid internship awards for undergraduates to support a non-credit internship in Russian, East European & Eurasian Studies.
 Students receiving these awards are required to work 130 hours per semester.
-Students are encouraged to meet with the REES advisor to apply for an appropriate internship placement.
+Students are encouraged to meet with the REEES advisor to apply for an appropriate internship placement.
 Please note that you may pursue an internship opportunity either at the University of Pittsburgh or in the community.

 Project GO (Global Officers) Scholarships

 The University of Pittsburgh is one of a select few US universities offering language and cultural training opportunities through Project GO: the ROTC Language and Culture Project.
-Summer intensive courses and academic year course offerings from Pitt provide ROTC students throughout the country with multiple opportunities to fit up to four years of Russian language training into their schedules.
-Scholarships provide 100% funding (tuition, travel, housing, meals etc.) for intensive 8-week summer Russian or Turkish language training in Pittsburgh and abroad.
+Summer intensive courses provide ROTC students throughout the country with opportunities to fit up to four years of Russian language training into their schedules.
+Scholarships provide 100% funding (tuition, travel, housing, meals, etc.) for 8-week summer Russian language training programs in Pittsburgh and abroad.

 Nationality Rooms Scholarships